hmchen47/DataScience/ML/MLNN-Hinton/10-CombineDropout.md

   </div>

 + Multiple local models
+  + in between the very local & fully global models
   + using several models of intermediate complexity than using a single global model or lots of very local models
     + good if the dataset contains several different regimes which have different relationships btw input and output
-    + e.g., financial data which depends on the state of the economy
+    + e.g., the state of the economy has a big effect on determining the mapping between inputs and outputs
+      + using different models for different states of the economy
+      + unknown in dadvance how to decide what constitutes different states of the economy $\implies$ required to learn
-  + how to partition the dataset into regimes?
+  + how to partition the dataset into different regimes?

 + Datset partitioning
-  + ways: based on input vs. based on the input-output relationship04.png
+  + ways: based on input vs. based on the input-output relationship
   + cluster the training cases into subsets
   + one for each local model
   + aim of the clustering:
     + Not to find clusters of similar input vectors
     + each cluster to have a relationship btw input and output that can be well-modeled by one local model
+  + example (see diagram)
+    + four data points nicely fitted by the red parabola
+    + another four data points nicely fitted by the green parabola
+    + partition the data based on the input-output mapping
+      + based on the idea that a parabola will fit the data nicely
+      + the brown line partitions the data
+    + partition the data by just clustering the input
+      + the blue line partitioning accordingly
+      + the left side of the blue line $\to$ stuck w/ a sunset of data
+      + unable to model nicely by a simple model

   <div style="margin: 0.5em; display: flex; justify-content: center; align-items: center; flex-flow: row wrap;">
     <a href="http://www.cs.toronto.edu/~hinton/coursera/lecture10/lec10.pptx" ismap target="_blank">